Universal Technical Institute-Orlando — Admission Snapshot 2026

 Adjust the sliders to see how every decimal point affects your outcome.

-Calculated via College Portal’s Human-Intelligence (HI) Methodology & Editorial Standards.
+Calculated via College Portal's Human-Intelligence (HI) Methodology & Editorial Standards.
+Verified by Sohaib Ahmad Khan.

 Universal Technical Institute-Orlando (UTI-Orlando) Test Requirements

 In this competitive environment, standardized scores are no longer elective; they serve as a critical standardized benchmark to validate high school GPA and course rigor.
-Applicants should aim for scores within or above the middle 50% range of the 2025 admitted class to remain viable in the Holistic Review process.
+Applicants should aim for scores within or above the middle 50% range of the 2026 admitted class to remain viable in the Holistic Review process.
 At institutions that remain test-optional, submitting a high-percentile score is still the primary strategy for securing merit-based scholarships and distinguishing one's profile in a high-volume applicant pool.

 UTI-Orlando Profile

-Does a degree from UTI-Orlando Worth It?
+Is a UTI-Orlando Degree Worth It?

 Getting into UTI-Orlando can be a great opportunity for many students.
 It is a prestigious institution known for its strong programs.
 However, whether it is worth it depends on your personal and academic goals, as well as your financial situation.
 UTI-Orlando offers a rigorous academic environment and access to cutting-edge research, but it may not be the best fit for everyone.
 It's important to consider factors such as cost, location, and specific academic programs when making this decision.
-Please note that the average household income of the admitted students at UTI-Orlando is USD: 62022.22 and unemployment rate is 3.34%.

-45.23% of the students are receiving Pell Grant and 51.45 percent are receiving Federal Grants.
+45.2% of the students are receiving Pell Grant and 51.5 percent are receiving Federal Grants.
 So it is a better choice to go to UTI-Orlando and apply for PELL or federal loan grants.

 At Universal Technical Institute-Orlando, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist UTI-Orlando as your choice in the form.

-How much a UTI-Orlando Graduate make?
+How much does a UTI-Orlando Graduate earn?

-The average annual income of a graduate in the United States is USD: 40595
+The average annual income of a graduate in the United States is $40,595.

-Degree Programs
+Degree Programs at UTI-Orlando

 Associate Degree Programs